 The AAMC supports legislation to preserve and strengthen 340B, so that America's safety-net hospitals can continue to care for vulnerable and low-income patients and communities.
-In addition, we continue to defend this program in the courts.
+In addition, the AAMC continues to defend this program in the courts.